quii/learn-go-with-tests/websockets.md

 We'll edit our existing test.

-Currently our `GameSpy` does not send any data to `out` when you call `Start`.
+Currently, our `GameSpy` does not send any data to `out` when you call `Start`.
 We should change it so we can configure it to send a canned message and then we can check that message gets sent to the websocket.
 This should give us confidence that we have configured things correctly whilst still exercising the real behaviour we want.

 ```go
 type GameSpy struct {